matoous/dzxcz/content/books/high_output_management.md

 ### Planning

 1. establish projected need or demand
-  - examine your environment: customers' expectations, performance of other groups that affect you, competition, etc.
+  - examine your environment: customers' expectations, performance of other groups that affect you, competition.
   - examine the environment in two timeframes: now vs. sometime in the future (e.g. in 1 year)
   - _difference analysis_ - the environment demands now vs. in the future
     - how you react to the difference is key outcome of the planning process